-A major component of Howard County's strong education system, Howard County Library System (HCLS) delivers high-quality public education for all ages.
-HCLS' curriculum comprises three pillars: (1) Self-Directed Education through a collection of one million items in print, audio and electronic formats, and thousands of specialized online research tools, (2) Research Assistance & Instruction for individuals and groups through classes taught by HCLS instructors and, (3) Instructive & Enlightening Experiences through cultural and community center concepts, partnerships such as A+ Partners in Education, Choose Civility, Well & Wise and signature events including notable author appearances, HCLS Spelling Bee, Battle of the Books, and HiTech, HCLS' STEM education initiative.
+An educational institution and allied agency alongside Howard County Public School System and Howard Community College, Howard County Library System (HCLS) delivers high-quality public education for all ages.
+HCLS' curriculum comprises three pillars: (1) Self-Directed Education through a collection of one million items in print, audio and electronic formats, and thousands of specialized online research tools, (2) Research Assistance & Instruction for individuals and groups through classes taught by HCLS instructors and, (3) Instructive & Enlightening Experiences through cultural and community center concepts; partnerships such as A+ Partners in Education, Choose Civility, Well & Wise; and signature events including notable author appearances, HCLS Spelling Bee, Battle of the Books, and HiTech, HCLS' STEM education initiative.

-A Component Unit of the County, HCLS is governed by a seven-member Board of Trustees.
-The Library System Board forwards nominees to the County Executive, who appoints Trustees subject to approval by the County Council.
-The County is responsible for levying taxes and provides 83 percent of HCLS' budget, with additional funding coming from the State and various grants.
+A component unit of the County, HCLS is governed by a seven-member Board of Trustees.
+The HCLS Board forwards nominees to the County Executive, who appoints Trustees subject to approval by the County Council.
+HCLS's Operating Budget is funded by the County (91%), HCLS/grants (5%), and the Maryland State Department of Education (4%).
 Capital projects are funded chiefly by the County, supplemented with grant funding from the Maryland State Department of Education.

-People of all ages, means and backgrounds visited HCLS' six branches 3.2 million times in FY13 to borrow 7.4 million items, and conduct research on more than 350 computers.
-Attendance at HCLS' classes and events totaled 251,000, and research assistance interactions reached 2 million.
-A recognized leader in the state and nation for excellence in education for all, Howard County Library System's per capita borrowing stands in the top ten nationally.
-Most notably, Howard County Library System was named Library of the Year, from among 21,000 public and academic libraries in North America, by Gale/Library Journal.
+Students of all ages, means and backgrounds visited HCLS' six branches 3 million times in FY15 to borrow 7.3 million items and conduct research.
+Attendance at HCLS' classes and events totaled 306,000 (a 16.4 percent increase over the previous year) and research assistance interactions reached 2 million.
+A recognized leader in the state and nation for excellence in education for all, HCLS' per capita borrowing stands in the top 10 nationally.

+For the fifth year running, HCLS was designated a national "Star" library system by Library Journal for delivering quality, cost-effective education for everyone.
+Howard County Library System again earned the highest five-star ranking attained by fewer than one percent of libraries in the U.S. (and the only library system in Maryland to do so).